Strandgaard96/dotfiles/readme.rst

 Dotfiles
 ========

 My dotfiles.
-Entirely based on a clone of `this repo <https://github.com/charnley/dotfiles>`_ with additional personal modifications and additions.
+Entirely based on a clone of this repo `charnley/dotfiles <https://github.com/charnley/dotfiles>`_ with additional personal modifications and additions.

 Setup